 Even with some of the lowest tuition rates in the nation, many students in Wyoming will need financial assistance in order to attend.
 To receive this assistance, you will need to complete the Free Application for Federal Student Aid (FAFSA).

-The ideal forms of financial aid are grants and scholarships, because these do not have to be paid back.
+When choosing to attend one of the many Wyoming online colleges, other forms of financial aid include grants and scholarships, which do not have to be paid back.

 Here are some examples of programs available to Wyoming residents:

 - Hathaway Scholarship: $840-$1,680